MRA Curriculum

 MRA Courses

-8 MRA courses based on your selected concentration (see above).
+7 MRA courses based on your selected concentration (see above).
+REG 6190 and 2 electives are replaced by ML courses.

 LAW Courses

-• LAW 5290 Navigating the Regulatory State (required)
+3. LAW 5290 Navigating the Regulatory State (required; replaces 1 MRA elective)

 Additional JD & ML LAWM courses may be viewed in the graduate course catalog